 Please note that confirming your enrollment with a deposit (ATD) is only required for domestic, undergraduate students.
 Some students may qualify for ATD exemptions.
 Post-baccalaureate students are not required to submit the ATD.
 Visit our 'What is the ATD' page!

-Payment of your ATD is required to participate in a START (new student orientation) program, which allows you to register for classes; For Fall Term 2020, your ATD becomes non-refundable on September 2nd, 2020.
+Payment of your ATD is required to participate in a START (new student orientation) program, which allows you to register for classes.
 For Winter, Spring and Summer Terms, the ATD is refundable until three weeks before the start of the term.

 Ecampus students are exempt from paying the $200 ATD.
 Ecampus students confirm enrollment on this form.
 Ecampus students participate in online orientation but do not attend START.
 You must be formally admitted to OSU before confirming your enrollment via this form.